-344. The development of the Action Plan has used an iterative process to identify and select operational objectives and specify the actions to address these objectives, in support of the sector strategic objectives.
-This is founded in the process of developing the sector assessment reports for the nine key sectors and has been informed by the DRM and macroeconomic analysis reports.
+267. The development of the draft Action Plan to date has used an iterative process to identify and select operational objectives and specify the actions to address these objectives, in support of the sector strategic objectives.
+This is founded in the process of developing the sector assessment reports for the nine key sectors and has been informed by the Disaster Risk Management and Macro-economic analysis reports.
 This process has involved a series of consultations with stakeholders, including relevant government agencies.
-On finalization of the Sector Assessment Reports, further development of draft operational objectives and priority activities for these objectives (with associated implementation details) took place in consultations between sector experts and the Adaptation Strategy and Action Plan report authors.
-This section outlines the key outcomes from the development of the Action Plan including operational objectives and priority options, as well as an explanation of proposed activities and expected results.
+On finalization of the sector assessment reports further development of draft operational objectives and priority activities for these objectives (with associated implementation details), took place in consultations between sector experts and the Adaptation Strategy and Action Plan report authors.
+This section outlines the key outcomes from the development of the Action Plan including operational objectives and priority options, as well as an explanation of proposed activities, expected results and performance indicators.